donia-lab/MetaBGC/README.md

 1. Abundance profiles from the MetaBGC-Quantify module are clustered using DBSCAN clustering method with Pearson correlation distance metric and the following parameters: `.eps 2 min_samples 1.`
 2. Each bin from DBSCAN must contain at least 50 reads or more to count as a cluster to examine.

-## Assembly of bins from human metagenomes

-Samples with the highest abundance (as calculated by MetaBGC-Quantify) of a given bin were assembled using SPAdes 3.8 (12), and scaffolds of interest were identified using BLASTn with the bin reads as a query and the metagenomic scaffolds as a database.
-Contigs matching the bins were annotated by identifying the open reading frames in Geneious (28) and comparing their protein sequence to the non-redundant protein database (nr) on NCBI using BLASTp.
-When several or short scaffolds were produced by SPAdes, these scaffolds were extracted and used as seeds for targeted assemblies using PRICE (29).

 ## License

 This project is licensed under the GNU General Public License V3 - see the [LICENSE.md](LICENSE.md) file for details.